Hey Arnold!: The Movie

-Hey Arnold!: The Movie (also known as Arnold Saves the Neighborhood) is a 2002 American animated adventure comedy film based on the Nickelodeon animated television series of the same name.
-It was directed by Tuck Tucker and written by series creator Craig Bartlett (who also produced the film) and Steve Viksten, with music by series composer Jim Lang.
-The events of the film take place during the fifth and final season of Hey Arnold!.
+Hey Arnold!: The Movie is a 2002 American animated adventure comedy film based on the Nickelodeon animated television series.
+It was directed by Tuck Tucker and written by series creator Craig Bartlett and Steve Viksten, with music by series composer Jim Lang.
 The film stars Spencer Klein, Francesca Smith, Jamil Walker Smith, Dan Castellaneta, Tress MacNeille, Paul Sorvino, and Jennifer Jason Leigh.
 The film follows Arnold, Gerald, and Helga on a quest to save their neighborhood from a greedy developer who plans on converting it into a huge shopping mall.
+The events of the film take place during the series' fifth and final season.

-The film was produced by Nickelodeon Movies, Snee-Oosh, Inc. and Nickelodeon Animation Studio, and was released on June 28, 2002, by Paramount Pictures.
-It was the third film made by Nickelodeon Movies to be based on a Nicktoon, after The Rugrats Movie and Rugrats in Paris: The Movie.
-It is also the first Nickelodeon film based on a Nicktoon to get a PG rating from the MPAA.
-It grossed $15.2 million worldwide against a production budget of $3–$4 million.
+The project was originally developed as a television film titled Arnold Saves the Neighborhood, but following successful test screenings, Paramount Pictures decided on a theatrical release.

-A made for television sequel entitled Hey Arnold!: The Jungle Movie aired on November 24, 2017.
+It was released in theaters on June 28, 2002, and received unfavorable reviews from critics.
+The film grossed $15 million against a production budget of $3–$4 million.
+A made for television sequel, Hey Arnold!: The Jungle Movie, aired in 2017.